camueller/SmartApplianceEnabler/doc/NodeRED_EN.md

 You will almost always have to adjust the default URL `http://localhost:1880/ui` displayed as a placeholder so that `localhost` is replaced by the host name under which Node-RED can be reached.

-The Node-RED dashboard can then be called up via the link button in the status display of the *Smart Appliance Enabler*:
+The Node-RED dashboard can then be opened using the link button in the status display of the *Smart Appliance Enabler*:
 ![Aufruf des Dashboards](../pics/nodered/StatusDashboard.png)

 The dashboard itself shows the following information on a tab called `Smart Appliance Enabler`: